Support Services Specialist - Advantage Program

-While performing the duties of this Job, the employee is regularly required to sit and talk or hear.
-The employee is occasionally required to stand; walk; use hands to finger, handle, or feel and reach with hands and arms.
-The employee must occasionally lift and/or move up to 10 pounds.
-Specific vision abilities required by this job include close vision, distance vision, peripheral vision and ability to adjust focus.
+While performing the duties of this job, the employee is regularly required to talk or hear.
+The employee is frequently required to stand, to sit and to reach with hands and arms.
+The employee is occasionally required to walk and stoop, kneel, crouch, or crawl.
+The employee must occasionally lift and/or move up to 25 pounds.

 The work environment characteristics described here are representative of those an employee encounters while performing the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.